Virginia Tech® home

 4 p.m.
 Honoring the Native American Land: Marker Unveiling Owens Ballroom

-Virginia Tech will join with the Town of Blacksburg and members of Native American communities to recognize the land-grant history of the university.
-New historical markers will be unveiled to share the history of the founding of the university.
-Virginia Tech President Tim Sands, Monacan Chief Kenneth Branham, and Blacksburg Mayor Leslie Hager-Smith will honor the contested land, the peoples who have lived here, and the peoples who live here now.
+Virginia Tech joined with the Town of Blacksburg and members of Native American communities to recognize the land-grant history of the university.
+New historical markers that share the history of the founding of the university were unveiled.
+Virginia Tech President Tim Sands, Monacan Chief Kenneth Branham, and Blacksburg Mayor Leslie Hager-Smith honored and recognized the contested land, the peoples who have lived here, and the peoples who live here now.

 Conversation moderated by: Emily Satterwhite, Associate Professor in Religion and Culture, and Director of Appalachian Studies program.
 Liza Morris, Assistant Vice President for Planning and University Architect, will join Dr. Satterwhite to recount the Historic Markers project.